jsCommander/tsv-to-database/readme.md

 ## Description:
-This package help you to convert csv/tsv files to js object.
+This package help you to convert csv/tsv files to js object and write it to sqlite database.

 ## Installation:
 ```